 Check out the Summer Soccer Camps blog post about these camps.

 Southwest Soccer Club (SWSC) – Lady Rockets

 Ava did not participate in the Hammerheads Juniors Program this season due to learning of our military posting to Japan in December.
 Ava was the lead goal scorer in her age group in the league for the second season in a row, scoring over 50 goals in 10 games.
 The Lady Rockets were silver medalists in the ECSA Championship game at the end of the season.

 U9 Co-Ed 3 vs 3 12/2019-01/2020

 After a long winter of daily solo training sessions of 1-2 hours, we got a little (BIG) surprise in the inbox.
 The Director of the Wilmington Hammerheads invited Ava to join the Juniors Program in Edge training, team practices, and games.

-Our family moves to Japan in early March so it’s not a lot of time but we will take it.
-There are 12 practice sessions and at least 3 games that she can attend which is a great amount of soccer.
-Ava has been assigned to the roster of the Gunners which is a U9/U10 all-girls team.
+Our family moved to Japan in early March so it wasn’t a lot of time but we took it.
+There were about 10 practice sessions and at least 3 games, which is a great amount of soccer.
+Ava was assigned to the roster of the Gunners which is a U9/U10 all-girls team.
 She was also a top goal scorer and played center mid.
 There are a few videos from games here.